 Least Invasive Intervention

-Maximise teaching me & minimise ‘drama’ by using the subtlest and least invasive tactic possible to correct off‐task students.
+Maximise teaching time & minimise ‘drama’ by using the subtlest and least invasive tactic possible to correct off‐task students.

-Seek out opportunities to learn, acting upon the belief that one never stop learning.
+Seek out opportunities to learn, acting upon the belief that one never stops learning.

 Make Compliance Visible